gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 [CollectionDetailResponse](#CollectionDetailResponse)

-The Collection object.
+A successful response contains the collection object.
 See example below or refer `CollectionDetailResponse` for details